trinodb/charts/charts/trino/README.md

 * `coordinator.jvm.gcMethod.type` - string, default: `"UseG1GC"`
 * `coordinator.jvm.gcMethod.g1.heapRegionSize` - string, default: `"32M"`
 * `coordinator.config.memory.heapHeadroomPerNode` - string, default: `""`
+* `coordinator.config.nodeScheduler.includeCoordinator` - bool, default: `false`

+  Allows scheduling work on the coordinator so that a single machine can function as both coordinator and worker.
+For large clusters, processing work on the coordinator can negatively impact query performance because the machine's resources are not available for the critical coordinator tasks of scheduling, managing, and monitoring query execution.
 * `coordinator.config.query.maxMemoryPerNode` - string, default: `"1GB"`
 * `coordinator.additionalJVMConfig` - list, default: `[]`
 * `coordinator.additionalExposedPorts` - object, default: `{}`